 These include mentally incompetent, adult dependents and mentally incompetent, surviving spouses.
 Again, if you don’t plan for these possibilities in advance, a court appointed social worker will.

-How do guardians get put into place?
 If you die suddenly, and your children under eighteen have no surviving parent (divorced or otherwise), social services may claim responsibility for them.
 The relevant agency will then start interacting with family members.
 “Did they find a will?
-Did the parent make some other nomination for a guardian?
+Did the parent make some other nomination for a Guardian?
 Did the deceased parent write anything down that says, ‘I want this person to care for my minor child?’”

 No nominee designated by the deceased parents?
 Social services will start sorting through the rest of your family.
 Any grandparents out there?
 What if four grandparents are alive, and both sets want to be the guardians?
 Now that can be a nasty fight.